UC Davis MBA Grad Pledges to Support Economic Growth in Liberia

 He was seven when he learned that his mother had escaped the slums of Monrovia.

 She didn’t come that day.
-Gaye made it home safe.
-But he was more vigilant about never being out after dark, when militia soldiers were hunting down their opponents on the streets.
+Gaye did make it home safe, but was more vigilant about staying home after dark, when the militia soldiers tended to hunt down their opponents in the streets.

-Two years later, after interviews with government officials and paperwork from his mother and his aunt, Gaye boarded a plane with a few family members and left Liberia.
-He took his first steps in the U.S. in New York City, in a world wrapped in advertisements, as he saw it then.
+Two years later, after several interviews with government officials and stacks of paperwork from his mother and his aunt, Gaye boarded a plane with a few family members and left Liberia.
+His first steps in the U.S. introduced him to New York City, a world wrapped in advertisements, as he saw it then.

 In the early years, Gaye knew little of what was happening in his home country.
 Millions were fleeing the country for refugee camps in neighboring countries.
 As an undergraduate at Sacramento State University, Gaye connected through Facebook with family members he had never met.